 Proxy Server with Basic Authentication

-If you are using Outlook 2007 or Outlook 2010 and you are connecting to the Internet via a proxy server which requires basic authentication, then you’ll need to apply the latest updates to Outlook and configure the following Registry key;
+If you are connecting to the Internet via a proxy server which requires basic authentication, then you’ll need to apply the latest updates to Outlook and configure the following Registry key;

 HKEY_CURRENT_USER\Software\Microsoft\Office\<version>\Common Value name:

 Note: For more information about the above key see KB2457649.

 Do not save encrypted pages to disk

 Images may also not be shown when you have adjusted your security settings for Windows Internet Options and enabled the option: Do not save encrypted pages to disk.

 You can enable this option in the following way;